How To Find Your Vocal Range

 What is tessitura?

-Tessitura is the range in which you feel most comfortable and sound your best.
 (Tessitura can also refer to the range of a melody within a specific piece of music).

-How do I find my vocal range?
+How to find my vocal range?

 How do I determine my vocal part?

-Ask yourself: where do I feel most comfortable singing?
-In what range do I sound my best?
-Is there a specific range in which my voice “opens up”, sounding stronger and more brilliant?
 These are questions you can’t answer in a few minutes, and you probably can’t answer fully at the very beginning of your training.

 When should I choose a part?

-If you’re singing contemporary music or learning to sing for fun, you don’t need to choose a part, at least not right away.
 Most contemporary music isn’t written for specific vocal parts; rather, songs are written by (and for) individual artists, who often don’t fall neatly into one vocal part.

 Some circumstances in which you may need to choose a voice part include:

-- Singing in a choir
+-Singing in a choir

-- Finding repertoire for auditions
+-Finding repertoire for auditions

 If you find yourself in one of the above situations, choose the part whose range corresponds most closely with your tessitura (the most comfortable, beautiful part of your range).